equal-shares/equal-shares/README.md

   column 1: name of the project
-  column 2: min points of the project column 3: max points of the project column 4: this column is not in use column 5: description of the project,
+  column 2: min points of the project column 3: max points of the project column 4: "description 2" is not in use column 5: "description 1" of the project,

 Get the Projects and Settings as JSON format: \
 In the API Dashbord run /admin/projects